geneontology/protege-tutorial/property_chain_excercise/README.md

 Discussion:

   How might we simplify transport patterns?
-    * Could we infer in import?
+    * Could we infer import rather than using a specific relation?
-    * Could we infer intracellular transport?
+    * Could we infer intracellular transport rather than asserting it as a genus?